LivePython/french-word-guess/README.md

-# french-word-guess
+# french-card-project
-A game to test your understanding of french words
+This game test ones understanding of french words and how accurate is one's translation of those words to english.
+After downloading the files, add the png file to a 'images' directory and csv file to 'data' directory.

+Happy guessing the french words